 You’ll also be providing some welcome relief to the planet’s resources.

 We’ve all thrown something in the tumble dryer that we shouldn’t have.
-Or, washed an item of clothing on the wrong setting that caused irreversible damage *Puts a hand up, should know better*.
+Or, washed an item of clothing on the wrong setting that caused irreversible damage.

 In the uniform space, some products last for years for some businesses, and yet the exact same product, can be literally DESTROYED in less than 2 weeks by a different business.